-Kacy Ritter – Corporate Director of Alumni Services
+Kacy DeSilva – Corporate Director of Alumni Services

 Most often, we think of the word “vision” as being related to the physical act of sight.
 Interestingly enough, that definition isn’t first or even second in Merriam-Webster’s dictionary.
 In its highest sense, the word “vision” is meant to encompass something far more mystical and—in this recovered addict’s opinion—it undeniably references the “fourth dimension of existence.”
 Conceptually, living with vision means living with a level of consciousness that is powered by imagination, insight and wisdom.
 There is something innately divine about having vision.

 In titling the chapter, “A Vision for You”, it seems much more likely that our alcoholic forefathers were referencing otherworldly awareness and foresight rather than the mere state of being able to see.
 Given that the 12 Steps comprise a spiritual program of action, imagining the word “vision” in anything other than a sacred context would seem farsighted, at best.
 Though the Big Book may present a pragmatic design for living, it is clear that the ultimate goal of the 12 Steps is to enable the alcoholic to become not merely sober, but to become a spiritual being with extraordinary vision.

 Recovery is all about VISION.
 Or, at least it should be.